Rachel Morris’ new book,

 About Rachel

 ‘I always planned to be a writer,’ says Rachel, ‘it’s what I wanted from the time that I was little, it’s just that it’s taken me a while to get there.
-I had two novels published in my forties, including ‘Ella and the Mothers’ which was turned into a television series for the BBC.
+I had two novels published in my late thirties, including ‘Ella and the Mothers’ which was turned into a television series for the BBC.
 After that came a long period during which I was the director of a museum-making company called Metaphor, and thus part of the creation, design and delivery of some of the most exciting museum-renovations of the last few decades, from the new Cast Courts at the V and A and the Ashmolean Museum in Oxford, to the Terracotta Warriors at the British Museum and the Grand Egyptian Museum in Cairo.
 It was a fascinating time in my life but I still came back to writing, as I always knew I would, with first ‘The Museum Makers’ (2020), a blend of memoir and cultural history and now, most recently, ‘The Years of the Wizard’ – an account of the strange, true history of Renaissance magic.’

 Join me on substack